Edward Vrdolyak: 1989 mayoral campaign

+Later career

 After his final electoral defeat, Vrdolyak returned to his law practice.
 He hosted a popular talk radio show from 1993 to 1996, first on WLS radio (890 AM) and then on WJJD Radio (1160 AM).
 He also maintained a strong behind-the-scenes presence in Chicago area politics.
 He became best known for his influence in the appointment and election of Cook County Circuit Court judges.
 Illinois Supreme Court Justice Charles Freeman confirmed that at least two judges he appointed to the bench were recommended by Vrdolyak.
 This would cause problems for Vrdolyak as he was implicated in the case of former Cook County Circuit Court Judge George J.W.
 Smith, who pled guilty to federal charges of illegally structuring cash withdrawals to avoid tax penalties.
 Prosecutors claimed the transactions were in furtherance of an alleged bribe paid to a "go-between" in order to secure Smith's appointment.
 Smith was reportedly appointed by Freeman based on Vrdolyak's recommendation, leading to speculation that Vrdolyak was the alleged "go-between".
 The investigation did not result in charges of wrongdoing against Vrdolyak, nor in bribery charges against Smith or any other party.

 Vrdolyak was also a key adviser to Betty Loren-Maltese, former Town President of the Chicago suburb of Cicero.
 The Vrdolyak Law Group received millions of dollars in legal work from the town during the administrations of Loren-Maltese and her successor, Ramiro González.
 Maltese was convicted of corruption in 2002 and González was defeated in the 2005 election.
 While Vrdolyak was not charged in the Loren-Maltese investigation, his close alliance with the once-imprisoned former Town President was a major issue in the 2005 election.
 During the campaign, Dominick criticized what he called Vrdolyak's excessive legal bills, and removed Vrdolyak's firm as the town's legal counsel after taking office.
 However, NBC Chicago reported that the new town attorney, Michael Del Galdo, billed the town over $2 million in 2006—more than twice the average billings when Vrdolyak's firm held the contract.

 In 2005, Vrdolyak agreed to a 30-day suspension of his law license for allegedly double-billing clients he represented in sexual harassment cases.